mrweissguy/advanced_project_nsl/README.md

 ### Prerequisites

 The notebooks is created using python 3.7.
-To run the code in jupyter notebooks, be sure to install [Anaconda](https://www.anaconda.com/distribution/)
+To run the code in jupyter notebooks, be sure to install [Anaconda](https://www.anaconda.com/distribution/).

-To run the notebooks multiple libraries needs to be installed:
+To run the notebooks install the libraries listed below:
 * neural_structured_learning
 * tensorflow
+* csv
+* numpy
+* pandas
+* matplotlib.pyplot

 The installation process is straight forward.